 St Filumena’s Catholic Primary School – Computing Curriculum Statement

 At St Filumena’s Catholic Primary School we want every child to be happy and enthusiastic learners of Computing, and to be eager to achieve their very best in order to fulfil their God-given talents.
-We firmly believe that the recipe for success is high quality first-wave teaching in Computing, which is central to the life of our happy, caring school.
+We firmly believe that the recipe for success in Computing is high quality teaching and up to date resources, which is central to the life of our happy, caring school.

 Intent – What we are trying to achieve?

 Our Computing curriculum aims to equip children to use computational thinking and creativity, to understand and change the world.
 We intend to motivate and inspire children through lessons that engage and challenge all learners.